Eating Fish from Michigan's Lakes & Rivers

 Learn how chemicals build up in the food chain.

 See page 2 of the Frequently Asked Questions page to find out more about the chemicals found in some Michigan fish.

-- How does MDCH create the Eat Safe Fish Guide?
+- How does MDHHS create the Eat Safe Fish Guide?

-Learn how MDCH tests fish and uses the results to create the Eat Safe Fish Guide.
+Learn how MDHHS tests fish and uses the results to create the Eat Safe Fish Guide.